philipwfowler/simple-membrane-protein-analysis/3-density-profile.md

 # 3. Calculate the density profile of the different species along the membrane normal

-Hopefully we've convinced ourselves that our transporter protein is embedded after ~50 ns.
+Hopefully we've convinced ourselves that our transporter protein is embedded into the lipid bilayer after ~50 ns and isn't moving about a lot.
 Now we'd like to look at where the protein sits along the membrane normal in relation to the different components of the phospholipids.

 Let's think about what we want to do.
 In a nutshell, we want to build up histograms along the membrane normal (i.e. $z$) of say, the protein, the phosphate groups, the lipid tails, the headgroups and water.
 We might also want to split the protein down into individual transmembrane helices, but let's see what the result looks like first.
 So each frame, we want to measure the position along *z* of each of our chosen components, subtract the centre of mass of the membrane to normalise it and add it to a list.
 When we've parsed all our chosen frames, we then histogram each list and write out the results to file.
 So the pseudo-code looks something like